meherhowji/aerosailor-jekyll/_posts/2018-07-09-a-neural-network-in-javascript.md

 {% endhighlight %}

 ### Cost Function
 We have our neuron making guesses but they are just some random values, how do we correct it.
 Before that we need to find out how far are we from our target value.
 A cost function is what answers that.

+{% include cost-pred-plot.html %}